Setting boundaries without guilt

 Are you interested in learning how to set healthy boundaries, communicate more assertively, and treat yourself and others with respect?

-If so, pick up a copy of my new e-book Setting Boundaries Without Guilt: A Workbook to Move You From Doormat to Empowerment.
+If so, purchase a copy of my new e-book Setting Boundaries Without Guilt: A Workbook to Move You From Doormat to Empowerment and start making changes today!